 - Highlight NIH-supported rare diseases research and the development of diagnostics and treatments.

-- Initiate a mutually beneficial dialogue among public and private researchers, patients, patient advocates and policymakers.
+- Initiate a mutually beneficial dialogue among the rare diseases community.

 - Exchange the latest rare diseases information with stakeholders to advance research and therapeutic efforts.

-- Put a face on rare diseases by sharing stories of patients, their families and their communities.
+- Shine a spotlight on stories told by people living with a rare disease, their families and their communities.